 Calculate the number of outlets per run.

 It is the roof area, the pitch of the roof and the number of ‘drops’ (downpipes coming down from outlets in the guttering around the building) determine the flow – we will need to know these to calculate the flow capacity for you.
+Accurate calculations of the effective roof area is essential for an effective drainage system.

-Step 4: Calculate Flow Requirements
+Step 4: Calculate Flow Rate Requirements

-Overall rainfall : Catchment area (CA) x Rainfall intensity (RI) = Overall Rainfall (OR)
+Overall rainfall : Catchment area (CA) x Rainfall intensity (RI) = Overall Rainfall (OR).

-Flow rate per outlet : Overall rainfall (OR) ÷ Number of outlets = Flow rate per outlet
+Flow rate per outlet : Overall rainfall (OR) ÷ Number of outlets = Flow rate per outlet.
+Choose gutter/outlets and downpipe diameters according to published flow rate capacities.

-Email for help with a flow calculation [email protected]
+Or email us for help with a flow calculation[email protected]